dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     :ref:`Storage Verification Fetch Size <dcmStorageVerificationFetchSize>`",integer,"Maximal number of Series scheduled for Storage Verification fetched by one query.

     (dcmStorageVerificationFetchSize)"
     "
-    .. _dcmStorageVerificationMaxScheduled:

-    :ref:`Maximal scheduled Storage Verifications <dcmStorageVerificationMaxScheduled>`",integer,"Maximal number of scheduled Storage Verification tasks on this device.
-Recommended to be set to the expected number of Storage Verification tasks performed by this device in the configured Storage Verification Polling Interval.
-0 = no limitation.

-    (dcmStorageVerificationMaxScheduled)"
-    "
     .. _dcmQueryRetrieveViewID: